 “Only by using BIM could we reach our core goal of zero energy consumption.
 The inspiring design and purpose of the center, combined with the commitment to sustainability, makes the project an important contribution to the community.”

 The simulations and analysis were crucial to improving the design.
 Field simulation and analysis of light guided the climate response design.
-By the analysis of interior functions and indoor lighting, the window openings were optimized.
+The window openings were optimized by analyzing interior functions and indoor lighting.
 Shading and lighting uniformity determined the elevation.
-Based on IES analysis data through the energy consumption simulation, the window-to-wall ratio alone was calculated and determined for an interval of 30-40 percent and energy consumption reduced by 4.1 percent after optimizing that ratio.
+Based on IES analysis data through the energy-consumption simulation, the window-to-wall ratio alone was calculated and determined for an interval of 30 to 40 percent and energy consumption reduced by 4.1 percent after optimizing that ratio.

 From start to finish, the Jie Fang Nan Lu Community Culture and Sports Center makes full use of BIM across all specialties to share information.
 The 3D collaborative design of the complex space helped to overcome information barriers and improve the design in a visual environment.
 With all of the simulation data vividly expressed in the model, the architecture team could quickly understand it and update the model easily.

 Through the continuous improvement of the model, negative space and design errors were reduced.
-With the complete expression of the model information in the drawings, it has eliminated most of the rework and demolition issues typically encountered.
-Construction costs were significantly reduced through this single look at the project as well as the use or recycled and local materials with the end goal of the most sustainable project possible for the community.
+With the complete expression of the model information in the drawings, most of the rework and demolition issues typically encountered were eliminated.
+Construction costs were significantly reduced through this single look at the project as well as the use of recycled and local materials, with the end goal of the most sustainable project possible for the community.